AdesisNetlife/croak/README.md

 ##### Grunt-specific

-The following options will probably available in Grunt's future versions in the `.gruntrc` file
+The following options will be (probably) available in Grunt's future versions, under the `.gruntrc` file, however Croak now supports them for now

 | Name           | Type      | Default     | Description                                    |
 | -------------- | --------- | ----------- | ---------------------------------------------- |